just-the-docs/just-the-docs/developers/ARCHITECTURE.md

 which necessitates considering macrostructure and strategy earlier than (say) you can get away with using Python.

   - [Microservices](https://dwmkerr.com/the-death-of-microservice-madness-in-2018/).
     - This model had many [drawbacks](https://kenkantzer.com/learnings-from-5-years-of-tech-startup-code-audits/) if overused.
+Only create new services when there is significant pain scaling existing ones.
     - It proposes a bias towards breaking up your application at the HTTP level (at least for our purposes).
-    - At Countable, the decision to split off an HTTP service is made with a full consideration of the costs of doing so.
-    - A new HTTP service is usually not our first choice for adding a new function to an application.

   - [Domain Driven Design](https://dddcommunity.org/book/evans_2003/)
     - A set of models for thinking about software architecture in a business context.